Milton Keynes, United Kingdom

 About Oakgrove School

 Oakgrove School is a modern and innovative place to learn; it has been purpose-built in four phases with a state-of-the-art design.
-It was graded as an outstanding school by Ofsted in May 2013.
+It was graded as Good with Outstanding features by Ofsted in July 2019.

-At the Secondary School we have 300 students in Year 7, 8 and 9 and 240 students in Yr 10 and 11.
-We also have 210 students in our growing Sixth Form.
-We are now an 3-18 academy, currently standing at 1900 students, and will continue to grow in size over the coming years.
+At the Secondary School we now have 300 students in each year group plus 250 students in our growing Sixth Form.
+We are now an 3-19 academy, currently standing at 2150 students, and will continue to grow in size over the coming years.

 We are fortunate to have excellent sporting, arts and community facilities combined with the latest ICT and communications infrastructure to support students' learning.
 We believe we are a school which places learning at the centre of its work.

 What are we about?

 We place a strong emphasis on high standards, high expectations and good behaviour.
 We value the importance of extra-curricular activities whether sporting, musical or artistic and performance-based.

 Oakgrove School is a mixture of traditional values and very modern facilities.
 We are committed to working in partnership with parents, the community and other schools.